CHS-AI-Club/MNIST-Tutorial/README.md

   you will, above each code block, write a markdown block that explains what the code does.
 I want you to understand the functionality of this basic program, because the same format will be used later.
 Please feel free to experiment with the python code.
+* For those who are having issues with importing Tensorflow and Keras, make sure to pip install those libraries through anaconda PowerShell.